 2) Fill it back up

 Now you need to get a lint-free cloth and clean out any debris that might be in the reservoir.
 Once that’s done, you need to fill the master cylinder back up with new fluid, right up to the MAX line.
-Make sure you use the correct-specification fluid.
+What brake fluid do you need for your car?
+Consult your Haynes manual or your car's manual to make sure you use the correct-specification fluid.
 Don’t put the cap back on though, because this can create a vacuum, which isn’t what you want when bleeding.
 You’re looking to push the old fluid out, not suck it back in.

 3) Flush the calipers

-Stick a small block under the brake pedal (this stops your mate from pushing it to the floor, which is too far).
-With your helper in the driver’s seat, go to the prescribed caliper (usually the one FURTHEST from the master cylinder to start with, but check your Haynes Guide to be sure) and open the bleed nipple.
+Stick a small block under the brake pedal (this stops your friend from pushing it to the floor, which is too far).
+With your helper in the driver’s seat, go to the prescribed caliper (usually the one farthest from the master cylinder to start with, but check your Haynes Guide to be sure) and open the bleed nipple.

 Shout “DOWN” and get your helper to repeat when he or she has pushed the pedal down.
 Now close the nipple, shout “UP” and have him or her do the same when they’re off the pedal.
 If they come off the pedal while the bleed nipple is open, you’re just going to suck air into the system – the very thing we’re trying to avoid.